codeAmar/Jekyll_Blog_Content/_posts/2018-01-18-testing-hapi-with-mocha-and-chai.markdown

     ![browser output]({{ "/assets/browser.png" | absolute_url }})

-- so, we tested our API with mocha and chai; and ran it on local browser.
+- So, we tested our API with mocha and chai; and ran it on local browser.
 Now,if we want to improve our code we can refactor it.
 Although our task is already completed.

 #### Source Code
 You can find source code of tutorial => **[here][gist]**